qsbase/qs/README.md

 [`stringfish`](https://github.com/traversc/stringfish) package for more details.

-## Byte Shuffle
+## Byte shuffle

-Byte shuffling (adopted from the Blosc meta-compression library) is a way of re-organizing data to be more ammenable to compression.
+Byte shuffling (adopted from the Blosc meta-compression library) is a way of re-organizing data to be more amenable to compression.
 An integer contains four bytes and the limits of an integer in R are +/- 2^31-1.
 However, most real data doesn’t use anywhere near the range of possible integer values.
 For example, if the data were representing percentages, 0% to 100%, the first three bytes would be unused and zero.

-Byte shuffling rearranges the data such that all of the first bytes are blocked together, the second bytes are blocked together, and so on This procedure often makes it very easy for compression algorithms to find repeated patterns and can often improves compression ratio by orders of magnitude.
-In the example below, shuffle compression achieves a compression ratio of over 1000x.
+Byte shuffling rearranges the data such that all of the first bytes are blocked together, all of the second bytes are blocked together, and so on.
+This procedure often makes it very easy for compression algorithms to find repeated patterns and can often improve compression ratio by orders of magnitude.
+In the example below, shuffle compression achieves a compression ratio of over 1:1000.
 See `?qsave` for more details.

 ``` r
 # With byte shuffling